Best SEO Keyword Research Tools: A True-Cost Buyer's Guide

 Scan this before reading the rest.
 It maps operator profiles to a tool category and a realistic TCKR range, priced at a $50/hour effort rate.

-The surprise is the content-opportunity service category.
+Most buyers haven’t priced the content-opportunity service category.
 These don't compete with Ahrefs on keyword-database size — they compete on what you do with the data.
 Paste a niche or URL, get grouped ranked opportunities with briefs attached, human- or AI-written.
-That's why VarynForge ends up cheaper than the all-in-one suite despite sounding like a premium product.
+Whether that's cheaper than an all-in-one suite depends on how much of your tooling spend would otherwise reappear as time.

 How to choose the right keyword research tool (decision framework)